compomics/ms2pip/README.md

 To start from a FASTA file, see [fasta2speclib](http://compomics.github.io/projects/ms2pip_c/wiki/fasta2speclib).

-##### MGF file (optional)
+##### Spectrum file (optional)
-Optionally, an MGF file with measured spectra can be passed to MS²PIP.
+Optionally, an MGF or mzML file with measured spectra can be passed to MS²PIP.
 In this case, MS²PIP will calculate correlations between the measured and predicted peak intensities.
-Make sure that the PEPREC `spec_id` matches the mgf `TITLE` field.
-Spectra present in the MGF file, but missing in the PEPREC file (and vice versa) will be skipped.
+Make sure that the PEPREC `spec_id` matches the MGF `TITLE` field or mzML `nativeID`.
+Spectra present in the spectrum file, but missing in the PEPREC file (and vice versa) will be skipped.

 ##### Examples
 Suppose the **config file** contains the following lines